ipcscyber/erpl-ddos/READme.md

 ## 📝 Description

-**ERPL DDOS** is a simple yet powerful UDP Flood DDoS testing tool written in Python.
+**DDOS** is a simple yet powerful UDP Flood DDoS testing tool written in Python.
 It allows users to perform stress tests on targets using UDP packet flooding.

 > **⚠️ Educational & Testing Purposes Only**

----

-## ✨ Features

-- Clean and beautiful ASCII banner with colors
-- Cross-platform compatibility (Windows & Linux)
-- UDP Flood attack implementation
-- Easy to use command-line interface
-- Lightweight and fast

 ---